HIP-904: Frictionless Airdrops

 * ### Record Stream Effects

-* - Each successful transfer SHALL populate that transfer in `token_transfer_list` for the record.
+* - Each successful transfer SHALL be recorded in `token_transfer_list` for the transaction record.

 * - Each successful transfer that consumes an automatic association slot SHALL populate the

-* - Each pending transfer _created_ SHALL be added to the `pending_airdrops` field for the record.
+* - Each pending transfer _created_ SHALL be added to the `new_pending_airdrops` field for the record.

-* - Each pending transfer _updated_ SHALL be added to the `pending_airdrops` field for the record.
+* - Each pending transfer _updated_ SHALL be added to the `new_pending_airdrops` field for the record.

 */